Leadfeeder/leadfeeder-google-tag-manager-template/README.md

 1. Modify the template code and add unit tests.
 1. Import `template.tpl` in your own GTM account
-1. Ensure that all unit tests run successfully
+1. Make sure all unit tests run successfully.
 1. Commit the changes
 1. Send a PR to review
 1. After the PR is approved, add a change with the last commit SHA to